Sergey0101010/InterviewQuestions/db.md

 - Scale number of servers that can serve read queries

 Disadvantages:
-- Concurrency is difficult to achive in full replication
+- Concurrency is difficult to achieve in full replication
 - Slow update because single update must be performed at different databases to keep the copies consistent

 [Table of contents](#databases)